Without even trying, I've lived on the edge of a knife.

 - Et Tu, Brute?

-A hero's loved ones, particularly his friends, have all turned their backs on him.
+A hero's loved ones, particularly their friends, have all turned their backs on them.

 - Evil Former Friend